zaher2016/website/_pages/community/governance.md

 ### Current ODK 2 TSC

-The ODK 2 TSC manages ODK Application Designer, ODK Services, ODK Survey, ODK Cloud Endpoints, ODK Suitcase, ODK Tables, and ODK Scan.
+The ODK 2 TSC is responsible for ODK Application Designer, ODK Services, ODK Survey, ODK Cloud Endpoints, ODK Suitcase, ODK Tables, and ODK Scan.

 _Note: The ODK 2 TSC has not yet been formed.
 The University of Washington is currently the technical steward of ODK 2._